Do Cats Purr When They Sleep?

 This is when they want to be near you the most.
 It may seem difficult if you are in a lot of pain.
 If you are willing to allow the cat close for even a bit, you may feel pain easing.

 Petting your cat helps with other health issues such as reducing blood pressure and promoting a sense of well-being.

 When you are bonded with your cat, you want to see the cat happy.

 Purring Gets The Thumbs Up!

-Since purring is normally considered connected with happiness, you may feel happy knowing it is happy.
+Since purring is normally considered connected with happiness, you may feel happy knowing your cat is happy.

 There’s nothing like sitting on the couch with a purring kitty sitting on your lap or beside you.

 Just give me a hot chocolate and a good movie and I’m happy.